 Transfer Student - A student entering the reporting institution for the first time but known to have previously attended a postsecondary institution at the same level (e.g., undergraduate, graduate).
 The student may transfer with or without credit.

-Transient Visiting Student - Any student who is enrolled at a college other than Greenville Tech who would like to take classes at Greenville Tech and transfer the credit back to the college they attended during the school year is a Transient Visiting Student.
+Transient Visiting Student - Any student who is enrolled at a college other than Greenville Technical College who would like to take classes at Greenville Technical College and transfer the credit back to the college they attended during the school year is a Transient Visiting Student.